- Prep time

 Heat oven to 400°F.

 In an oven-safe sauté pan, heat vegetable oil over medium-high heat until just smoking.
 Season pork chops with salt and pepper and sear one side until golden brown.
-Flip and sear for another 30 seconds.
+Flip and sear the opposite side for 30 seconds.
 Place pan in oven and roast for 5–7 minutes or until the internal temperature of the pork reaches 145°F. Remove from oven, place the pork on a serving platter and let rest for 10 minutes.

 In the same pan, add kohlrabi and Swiss chard and sauté over medium heat until the chard begins to wilt.
 Add the stock and bring to a boil.
 Add the remaining butter and season with salt and pepper.